rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 ## User Workload Monitoring

-> SAAP (Stakater App Agility Platform) has monitoring capabilities built in.
+> SAAP has monitoring capabilities built in.
 It deploys the Prometheus stack and integrates into the OpenShift UI for consuming cluster metrics.

 ### SAAP Developer view Monitoring (pods etc.)